19 Wonderful Things You Need To Do This Autumn in Budapest 2021

 Here are 20 things you can do in Budapest in order to have the most wonderful autumn.

 1. Go for a Hike

 There is no better season for hiking in and around Budapest than autumn.
 Head straight to the “giant mountains” of Buda, yell “FREEDOM!” and jump into a colorful pile of leaves.
 It doesn’t matter if you pick János-hegy, Széchenyi-hegy or Hárshegy, go up there by public transportation, the Children’s Railway or the Zugliget Chairlift – you’re guaranteed to have a fantastic day in nature.

 Psssst!
 We have listed lots of great hiking opportunities all within the borders of Budapest in our extensive Budapest city guide.

-3. … Or Become an (Art-)Nerd at all the other Museums and Exhibitions Budapest has to Offer
+2. Become an (Art-)Nerd at the Museums and Exhibitions Budapest has to Offer

 If you’ve already seen the classics, like the National Museum, the Museum of Fine Arts or the National, the contemporary Ludwig Museum or the Natural History Museum, there’s still a lot left for you to satisfy your curiosity.

 Head to the Mai Manó House of Photography or the Robert Capa Contemporary Photography Center for frequent and outstanding photo exhibitions.